jh609/papers/journal.md

 We used an aerosol spectrometer to measure the chemical composition of aerosol particles (Allen et al 2004).

 # Simulations
 We ran an atmospheric model to simulate formation of aerosol particles.

+# Further Simulations
+The authors note that the universe is defo a simulation itself and think that's worth mentioning just in case it's important.